-Laurie Oakley is a part-time caregiver and full-time simplicity junkie who delights in the rhythms of the so-called ordinary.
-She spends her days working toward health and wholeness for herself and others, despite spending her nights staring at the ceiling wondering how she will do that.
+Laurie Oakley is a simplicity junkie who delights in the rhythms of the so-called ordinary.
+She spends her days working toward recovery for herself and others, despite spending her nights staring at the ceiling wondering how she will do that.
 Sometimes she writes stuff.
 She is the mother of two, plus one grandchild, and lives in Cincinnati, Ohio.

 there was the shattered childhood